-Common way of piercing and blanking
+The common way of piercing and blanking

 Piercing and blanking by CNC punch press

-CNC punching and blanking is to use the single-chip microcomputer on the CNC punching machine to input the machining program (size, machining path, processing tool, etc.) of the sheet metal part in advance, which makes the CNC punching machine adopts various tools and a wealth of NC commands to achieve a variety of forms of processing like punching, trimming, forming etc.
+CNC punching and blanking are to use the single-chip microcomputer on the CNC punching machine to input the machining program (size, machining path, processing tool, etc.) of the sheet metal part in advance, which makes the CNC punching machine adopts various tools and a wealth of NC commands to achieve a variety of forms of processing like punching, trimming, forming etc.

 CNC punching generally cannot achieve piercing and blanking with too complicated shapes.

 It basically able to meet the needs of sample blanking production.